Kakwa 55

 MATERIALS & QUALITY

-This fabric is dominantly woven UHMWPE fibers (more commonly known by the brand name Dyneema®) which is several times stronger and more abrasion resistant than traditional nylon pack fabrics.
+The Ultra 200X fabric option is dominantly woven UHMWPE fibers (more commonly known by the brand name Dyneema®) which is several times stronger and more abrasion resistant than traditional nylon pack fabrics.
 This material is laminated to a film backing to make the material waterproof.

 Hollow Aluminum U Frame